census-recensement/census-recensement.github.io/README.md

 ### Submitting Your Edits

 Our repository has been set-up so that any edits need to be approved by 2 other members of the team.
 Don't worry, you won't be able to *accidentally* push your edits.
-The process for editing will be the following:
+The process for editing will be the following: (tbd)

-  1. navigate to the file you want to edit (or create a whole new file)
-  2.